saveside/dots/README.md

 | Fonts           | `ttf-iosevka-nerd ttf-jetbrains-mono monaspace Neon` |
 | Editor          | `neovim`                                             |

-You can also use `yay -S --needed - < pkgs` to install all dependencies.

 # Installation

 Incomplete but should get you most things.